threadi/wp-personio-integration-light/readme.txt

 #### Features

-- manual or automatic import of open positions
-- import of positions in German and English
+- manual or automatic import of open positions in German and English
-- output via 7 blocks for Block Editor, 2 classic widgets or via individual [shortcodes](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/shortcodes.md)
-- search engine indexable output (SEO) of list views and open positions
+- positions are indexable by search engines (SEO)
-- open position (job description) under website's own URL
+- each open position (job description) under own URL on your website
 - data protection friendly, as no applicant data is collected and stored
+- 7 Blocks for Block Editor, 2 classic widgets and [shortcodes](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/shortcodes.md)
 - support for classic as well as block themes
 - optionally group the lists by categories, departments, offices etc.
 - some [WP CLI commands](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/cli.md) for simplified handling of data
-- WCAG-compatible
+- compatible with WCAG

 #### Requirements

-- Personio account with XML interface enabled
+- Personio account with enabled XML interface
-- PHP module simpleXML
+- PHP module SimpleXML

-#### Compatibility tested with
+#### Compatibility tested with // TODO aktualisieren für Light

 - WPML and Polylang for language-detection
 - Post Types Order
-- Elementor, Themify, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPPageBuilder, Divi
+- Elementor, Themify, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), Divi

 #### the Pro license includes: